melinda-hl-lim/Launch-School/js-210_fundamentals_of_js/4_arrays.md

 ## Arrays and Operators

-Operators form much of the syntax a rogrammer uses when writing programs.
+Operators form much of the syntax a programmer uses when writing programs.
 The JS operators we know so far include:
 `+, -, *, /, %, +=, -=, ==, !=, ===, !==, >, >=, <, <=`

 *However, they're almost useless with Array objects.*